-Taken together, steps two and three are the basis of CDD.
+Taken together, steps 2 and 3 are the basis of CDD.

-This account type is the most basic of the three, with transaction limits for outgoing transfers set to only just over a total of $150, which includes transfers to the user’s own bank account.
-However, to satisfy the KYC requirements for this account only requires an online identity check.
+This account type is the most basic of the three, with transaction limits for outgoing transfers set to just over a total of $150, which includes transfers to the user’s own bank account.
+However, satisfying the KYC requirements for this account only requires an online identity check.
 Once exceeding the limit, the customer must undergo additional identity checks to continue using the account.

 With a limit set to just over $30,000 per year, the Type III account would be suitable for investments as well as for making purchases.
 Because of the higher limit, the KYC requirements are, by far, the strictest.
 To open a Type III account requires either an in-person identity check or five external identity database checks.
 Like Type II accounts, transfers to a user’s own bank account do not apply to the annual transaction limit.

-Like many other Financial Action Task Force (FATF) member countries, part of the standard KYC process requires customer due diligence checking.
-Also, enhanced due diligence procedures are mandatory in South Africa for both foreign and domestic PEPs, which describes anyone entrusted with a prominent public function or anyone who is closely related to such an individual.
+Like many other Financial Action Task Force (FATF) member countries, part of the standard KYC process requires Customer Due Diligence checking.
+Also, Enhanced Due Diligence (EDD) procedures are mandatory in South Africa for both foreign and domestic PEPs, which describes anyone entrusted with a prominent public function or anyone who is closely related to such an individual.

 Mexican identity verification has grown in the past few years.
 While there has not been a legal requirement for independent verification, copies of identification are generally provided upon account openings.
 Furthermore, verification of Mexican identities is important for many U.S. businesses.

 According to FINTRAC, a reliable source is either an originator or issuer of information that can be trusted to verify a client’s identity.
-FINTRAC gives a few examples of what is considers reliable sources, including all levels of government, crown corporations, financial institutions, and utilities.
+FINTRAC gives a few examples of what it considers reliable sources, including all levels of government, crown corporations, financial institutions and utilities.

 Canada’s existing rules already require that regulated financial service businesses monitor foreign PEPs.
-Once the proposed regulations come into effect, those same requirements will also apply to domestic PEPs as well as the heads of international organizations and family members and close associates of such persons.
+Those same requirements also apply to domestic PEPs as well as the heads of international organizations and family members and close associates of such persons.